-While there are several constraints to meeting the needs of target-income residents, the primary obstacle is the lack of funding to fully address all needs.
-Economic challenges in recent years forced many nonprofits to cut services.
+While there are several constraints to meet the needs of target-income residents, the primary obstacle is the lack of funding to fully address all needs.
+Economic challenges in recent years have forced many nonprofits to cut services.
 There is a lack of public funding to address the large amount of unmet need that exists for affordable housing, infrastructure and facility improvements, and social services.
-People experiencing homelessness and other vulnerable populations face additional barriers to obtaining housing in the County.
+PEH and other vulnerable populations face additional barriers to obtaining housing in the County.